 Thursday Tours at the Golden Ball Tavern Museum

-Visit the museum on Thursday, December 18th from 10 a.m. to 4 p.m. for our last weekly Open House Tours of 2025.
-We will resume tours in February 2026.
+Visit the museum on Thursdays from 10 a.m. to 4 p.m. for our weekly Open House Tours beginning in February 2026 when we resume our regular tour schedule of every Thursday and every Second Sunday.
 Learn about 200 years of the Jones family, the “Weston Tea Party”, the visits of General Gage’s spies and Paul Revere’s men.
-You can also view our specially commissioned sculpture by local artist, Paul Angiolillo, titled “Mightier Than the Sword”.
+You will also see our 2026 exhibit “Lost Liberties - Broken Promises” sponsored by Mass Humanities and the Massachusetts Cultural Council.

 Second Sunday Open House Tours